 where xik is equal to 1 if species i is present in context k and 0 if it is not.
 Summing Cik across all 2n contexts should equal 1.
 If interactions do not occur due to mass action, Cik would be estimated directly from observation of all contexts involving species i.
 For illustration we will assume interactions based on mass action.

-To illustrate the theoretical context, consider four distinct types of ecological communities (Figure 1).
+To illustrate the theoretical context, consider four distinct types of ecological communities (Fig. 1).
 There are 10 species in each community but the frequency of the 10 species and structure of their interactions vary among the communities.
 In the “symmetrical” community (Fig. 1a), all possible interspecific interactions are present and equal in frequency.
 In a “variable” community (Fig. 1b), all interspecific interactions are present but species interactions vary in their frequency.
 In a community heavily influenced by a foundation species (Fig. 1c), all pairwise interspecific interactions are present but one species’ interactions is stronger than all others.
 Lastly, in a “sparse” community (Fig. 1d), there are 2 to 5 interspecific interactions (links) per species and the strength of these interactions vary (see Supplementary material for table of values).

 Now consider that within each of the 10 species, there are differences between individuals in trait values that are important for fitness outcomes of interactions with the other species in these networks.
 In other words, for an individual of species i, there is a trait value that maximizes its fitness when interacting with individuals from a set of species j’s within each ecological context k (from equation 1).
 Moreover, species i's maximizing trait value will depend on the particular individuals of each species j.